Main Operating Base Price

 It was formerly a forward operating base until 2012 but has been expanded.

 History

-The base started life during 2006 and between 2007 and 22 July 2013 it was the Headquarters of the Danish Battle Group, the British used the base between 2006 and 2014 when the base was closed by Marine Special operations Team 8213 from 2d Marine Raider Battalion. under Operation Herrick (OP H).
+The base started operating in 2006, and between 2007 and 22 July 2013, it was the headquarters of the Danish Battle Group, the British used the base between 2006 and 2014 when the base was closed by Marine Special operations Team 8213 from 2d Marine Raider Battalion, under Operation Herrick (OP H).

-Despite the drawdown of British troops this base has been expanded by 21 Engineer Regiment during November 2012.
+Despite the draw-down of British troops, this base has been expanded by 21 Engineer Regiment in November 2012.